UK Inflation Rises at Fastest Rate in Almost 30 Years

 U.K. consumers are reeling from a surge in utility bills fueled by increased demand for energy worldwide as the global economy recovers from the COVID-19 pandemic.
 Household natural gas prices jumped 28.3% over the past year and electricity prices rose 19.2%.
 By comparison, U.S. gas prices increased 23.9% and electricity prices rose 10.7%.

 The pain is only going to get worse for British consumers.
-The nation’s energy regulator has announced a 54% increase in gas and electricity prices that will hit 15 million households in April, the same month that income taxes are set to rise by 1.5%.
+The nation’s energy regulator has announced a 54% increase in gas and electricity prices that will hit an estimated 22 million households in April, the same month that income taxes are set to rise by 1.5%.

 “We understand the pressures people are facing with the cost of living,’’ Treasury chief Rishi Sunak said in a statement.
 “These are global challenges, but we have listened to people’s concerns and recently stepped in to provide millions of households with up to 350 pounds to help with rising energy bills.’’